nhsengland/fdp-design-guide/docs/index.md

 - use the NHS <a href="https://nhsdigital.github.io/accessibility-checklist/">accessibility checklist</a> to carry out an initial Web Content Accessibility Guidelines (WCAG) evaluation

 ###4.
 Headings
-- make them meaningful, let readers know where they are and what they are looking at
+- make headings meaningful, let readers know where they are and what they are looking at
 - use “Sentence Case” for headings
 - make proper use of the Semantic page structure used in Workshop to make it readable by screen-readers